The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement

-We have proven that the dynamics of the DP model of classical gravity can generate entanglement between two separate massive systems, provided that the parameters of the experimental setup and the free constant $\sigma$ of the DP model are chosen appropriately.
+\emph{Discussion} We have proven that the dynamics of the DP model of classical gravity can generate entanglement between two separate massive systems, provided that the parameters of the experimental setup and the free constant $\sigma$ of the DP model are chosen appropriately.
 Therefore, experimental proposals to test the quantumness of gravity through GIE need to be analyzed with care.
 Until now, the DP model was only seen as a possible source of decoherence and noise that would make it harder to detect entanglement \cite{BGU17}, but it turns out that it can be a source of entanglement as well.
-So, it could very well be that if entanglement is measured in a GIE experiment, the contribution comes from spontaneous collapse due to a classical gravitational field, rather than from a quantum aspect of gravity.
+So, it could very well be that if entanglement is detected in a GIE experiment, the contribution comes from spontaneous collapse due to a classical gravitational field, rather than from a quantum aspect of gravity.
+As we observed, the magnitude and the dynamics of GIE predicted by the DP model and the usual Schrödinger equation differ considerably.
+This means that, if the world is better approximated by the latter, then future experiments of GIE might falsify the DP model.

-We do not expect the DP model to be a fundamental theory of nature, especially in the light of all the experiments that rule out the originally proposed values of $\sigma$ \cite{DPC+21}.
-In fact, variants of the original model that temper some of its theoretical shortcomings have already been put forward \cite{BSB14}.
-The point of this work, however, is not to vindicate the DP model, but to call attention to the fact that the detection of GIE or any other gravity-induced non-LOCC effect is not enough to falsify classical gravity.
-And even if the DP model cannot fit GIE experimental data, there is a large set of classical-quantum candidate models to try \cite{OSSW-D22, Tilloy24}.

-In future work, we will analyze entanglement generation in such other models and study the case $H\propto P^2$ numerically.